The strand conjecture provides a simple explanation for the origin of the three gauge groups in nature – and for the absence of any other gauge group.

 Testable predictions of strand gauge theory

-In addition, strands also determine the particle spectrum, the fundamental constants, and general relativity.
+The strand explanation is complete.
+Strands also determine the particle spectrum, the fundamental constants, and general relativity.
+No question remains unanswered.

 All predictions can be summarized in a single statement: there is no physics whatsoever beyond the standard model with massive Dirac neutrinos and PMNS mixing and beyond general relativity.

 In science, every statement must be checked continuously, again and again.
 This is ongoing.
 A sweeping statement like "strands explain gauge theory and quantum field theory, and allow no modification" must be checked with particular care.
 If you have a potential counterargument or notice a missing issue, just send a note.

 More detailed and specific predictions and bets have been formulated here.
 Finding any single observation falsifying the strand conjecture or the standard model, or just finding an alternative, correct and inequivalent description of gauge theory – or of nature – wins the bet.

 It appears that the strand explanation of gauge theory is unique, simple, ab initio, consistent, complete, predictive and correct.

 This simple introduction for mathematicians, physicists and physics students explains how Reidemeister moves and the gauge groups U(1), SU(2) and SU(3) are related.